qatalog/gcp-config-node/README.md

 When `secret` is not set,
 `load` optimistically tries to use `env` as the secret key instead.
-And if any key is not found in Secret Manager it's always non-fatal, regardless of whether it was set using `secret` or `env`.
+And if any non-`required` key is not found in Secret Manager it's non-fatal, regardless of whether it was set using `secret` or `env`.

 ## Can I read non-secret properties from file?